Read and write words that blend a beginning consonant or consonant blend with -ack.

 Write about the activity using target words/patterns

-- Have the children use a whiteboard to write words from dictation, changing one or two letters each time to make a new word (e.g., back → pack → sack → sick → sit → lit → lick → lack → rack → rock).
+- Have the children write words on a whiteboard as you read them aloud, changing one or two letters each time to make a new word (e.g., back→ pack→ sack→ sick→ sit).

 - Help the children write a sentence about a snack (e.g., “I like my snack.”
 “My snack is in a black sack.”).